Pros and Cons of Django Over Other Frameworks

 - Relies on ORM System: The ORM system given by Django makes it easier for developers to work with various databases and perform common database operations.
 However, the ORM system used by the web framework does not have robust features given by other widely used ORM systems.
 Also, it does not empower developers to take advantage of the robust Python SQL toolbox fully.

-All in all, Django encourages developers to develop custom web applications in Python by providing a number of features, modules, and tools.
+All in all, Django encourages developers to develop custom web applications in Python by providing several features, modules, and tools.
 Also, the web system has been evolving consistently to meet new web development patterns.
 At present, Django is being used by various high-traffic websites including Google, YouTube, Pinterest, and Instagram.
-However, Django, as other web frameworks, has its own particular upsides and downsides.
+However, Django, like other web frameworks, has its particular upsides and downsides.

 Hence, the Python developers must remember the exact needs of each task while assessing the pros and cons of Django to pick the best Python web framework.
 They also need to execute the best practices in Django development to get the best out of the frameworks.